sergey-tihon/Reaction/README.md

 ## Async Observables

 Reaction is an implementation of Async Observable.
-The difference between an "Async Observable" and an "Observable" is that with "Async Observables" you need to await operations such as Subscribe, OnNext, OnError, OnCompleted.
-This enables Subscribe to await async operations i.e setup network connections, and observers may finally await side effects such as writing to disk (observers are all about side-effects right?).
+The difference between an "Async Observable" and an "Observable" is that with "Async Observables" you need to await methods such as `Subscribe`, `OnNext`, `OnError`, and `OnCompleted`.
+In Reaction they are thus called `SubscribeAsync`, `OnNextAsync`, `OnErrorAsync`, and `OnCompletedAsync`.
+This enables `SubscribeAsync` to await async operations i.e setup network connections, and observers (`OnNext`) may finally await side effects such as writing to disk (observers are all about side-effects right?).

 This diagram shows the how Async Observables relates to other collections and values.